Understanding Heart Valve Issues: Symptoms, Causes, and Care

 Define Heart Valve Disease and Its Importance

 Did you know that over 5 million Americans are affected by cardiac issues (CVI), leading to around 25,000 deaths each year?
 Alarmingly, nearly 75% of adults in the U.S. are unaware of this condition, highlighting a significant gap in public knowledge.
 Recent studies reveal that the prevalence of mild to moderate heart conditions increases with age, impacting 31.4% of individuals aged 80-85 compared to just 12.1% of those aged 65-69.
-Furthermore, projections indicate that diagnoses of heart valve issues will more than double by 2050, underscoring the urgent need for greater awareness and education.
+Furthermore, projections indicate that diagnoses of will more than double by 2050, underscoring the urgent need for greater awareness and education.

 The central node represents heart valve disease, with branches showing related topics.
 Each branch provides insights into the structures involved, important statistics, the need for awareness, and new diagnostic technologies.